 To find the police station (派出所) responsible for your area you can call 114 (have a Chinese-speaking person call for you) to ask.
 They will give you the address for your area.

-If you do not register, you may be subject to a fine, or worse, when trying to exit China at airport.
+If you do not register, you will be subject to a fine, or worse, when trying to exit China at airport, you will be detained.

 It’s not only the law, but it’s a good idea to carry at least a copy of your passport photo page, visa, and Registration Form of Temporary Residence with you at all times.